LuukHenk/bioinformatic_tools/README.md

 $ git clone https://github.com/LuukHenk/bioinformatic_tools.git ~/bioinformatic-tools
 ```

 Each tool standard uses the `os`, `re` and `sys` libraries.
-The tool section below shows if tools need additional libraries installed.
+The tools section below shows if tools need additional libraries installed.

 ## Tools:
 All the tools can be found in the `./scripts/` folder and can be runned using python3. e.g.